-Melania Trump Says 'Be Best' Was Inspired By Her Being "The Most Bullied Person In The World"
+Melania Trump Really Believes She's "The Most Bullied Person In The World"

 The first lady rarely gives interviews, but she's made an exception for her big trip to Africa this month.
 On Thursday, ABC aired a portion of a wide-ranging conversation with her in which Melania Trump said her anti-bullying program "Be Best" was inspired by the fact that she's "the most bullied person in the world."